Nurcan19Data/Dataanalysis-projects1/README.md

-#SQL Queries for Transaction Analysis.
+# Transaction Data Analysis Project

-This project contains SQL queries that are used to analyze transaction data, customer information, and transaction types within a database.
-The goal is to extract meaningful insights about customers, transactions, and ATM usage patterns.
+This repository contains SQL queries to analyze **transaction data** and gain insights into customer behavior, transaction amounts, and ATM usage.
+The project involves various SQL queries to extract valuable insights, such as identifying customers' most frequent transactions, segmenting customers by age group, and determining the largest transaction amount.

-Project Objective
+## Contents
+- **SQL Queries**: A series of SQL queries to extract insights from the transaction and customer data.
+- **Data Analysis**: Key metrics and analysis based on customer transaction data.

+## SQL Queries

 These queries are designed to perform a variety of analyses, including:

 Calculating the last transaction date for each customer and the number of days since.